jmouchawar/overdispersion_count_data/README.md

 ### Summary

-Here I created a simulation to create synthetic overdispersed count data and investigated how overdispersion effects the estimation of Poisson model standard errors.
-Additionally, example datasets are modeled with a negative binomial model to investigate how the negative binomial model can more accurately model overdispersed count data.
+Here is a simulation to create synthetic overdispersed count data and to investigate how overdispersion effects the estimation of Poisson model standard errors.
+Additionally, example datasets are modeled with a negative binomial model (NB-2 variance parameterization) to investigate how the negative binomial model can more accurately model overdispersed count data.

 ### Index